KingZ060/CMPM120-Physics/README.md

-A simple adventure game by Xing Zhong.[Game Link](https://github.com/rndmcnlly).
+A simple adventure game by Xing Zhong.
+[Game Link](https://kingz060.github.io/CMPM120-Physics/).

 Gameplay/Experience requirements:
 - **Continuous and discrete inputs from the player:** Pressing the arrow keys once will take one step in the corresponding direction.
 Long press will keep going and speed up.